 There are multiple forms of postings you can employ across social media.
 Photos will work well on Pinterest and Instagram, but you can also provide links to other useful information.
 Another popular option on Instagram is video, and audiences tend to respond to it well.
 Audiences enjoy variance in the type of media they see, so try to make use of several different approaches.

 Always Monitor Metrics

 Metrics are your method of determining if your content is hitting the mark.
 Many social media platforms have built-in reports so you can monitor whether your audience is engaging with your postings.
 Continually checking your reports will allow you to refine your approach so that you reach your target audience with impactful content.

 You should always post to each social media platform when your target audience is most active.
 You’ll need to do some research to determine when users are most active on each network, but it can pay off.
 If you post during times when your audience isn’t actively using social media, your content will get lost among millions of other postings, and your audience may never see it.
 If you time your postings, however, they will show up in front of your intended users and are more likely to engage them.

 Social media is all about promoting your firm, so make sure you provide useful content that your audience will deem valuable.
 It’s not difficult to connect with your target audience via networking platforms, but just like any other form of marketing, you’ll need to create an effective plan.
 To learn more about how you can use social media to market your firm, contact Market My Market.
-Our legal marketing experts will help you develop a plan to maximize your social media lead generation.
+The experts at our legal marketing agency will help you develop a plan to maximize your social media lead generation.